BMO Family Office

 For individuals and couples without children, think carefully about who will inherit your estates when you die.
 Another key piece of advice from Batt is to “check the beneficiaries for all accounts to confirm the named individual(s) still match clients’ current wishes.”
-Along with identifying friends and other relatives, think about charities, nonprofits or foundations that align with your values and can pave the way for a younger generation of LGBTQ people.
+Along with identifying friends and other relatives, think about charities, non-profits or foundations that align with your values and can pave the way for a younger generation of LGBTQ2+ people.

-Plan now for how you want to age, where you want to live and the kind of care you need, so you can truly grow old with pride.
+Plan now for how you want to age, where you want to live, and the kind of care you need — so you can truly grow old with pride.

 Stay on top of the latest news and insights from BMO Wealth Management